gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    DTLS in SCTP uses the DTLS chunk as specified in
    {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
-The chunk if just repeated here for the reader's convience.
+The chunk if just repeated here for the reader's convenience.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3